-The second someone mentioned a coffee plantation in Bali, I knew I’d be going.
-I’d previously had a blast learning everything there was to know about tea in India, so I would not pass up a chance to learn about my other favorite beverage.
+The second someone mentioned a coffee plantation in Ubud, I knew I’d be going.
+I’d previously had a blast learning everything there was to know about making tea in India, so I would not pass up a chance to learn about my other favorite beverage.

 The luwaks are kept in a cage where they are fed coffee plants.
 The animals enjoy the taste of the outer shell, however they don’t like the actual bean.
 This means that they eat the bean whole (without chewing) and poop it out still intact.
 Back when the Brits had colonized Bali, the local people were not allowed to pick coffee from the trees.
 Despite this, they wanted to drink coffee, so they would follow the animals around, collecting the remnants they found in their poop.